bluegreen-labs/phenocam_installation_tool_v2/README.md

 # your commands if you are working on the ICOS network
 ```

-Note, any dash (-) needs to be quoted and escaped when providing it as a parameters.
+Any dash (-) needs to be quoted and escaped when providing it as a parameters.
 As such, negative GMT offsets (in the US) need to use the escape character \ as shown below:

+> [!warning]
+> the `-f` parameters should be kept to the default (not completed) to generate random uploads at a set interval.
+> This parameter should only be used to coordinate multiple cameras for cross validation or coordinated uploads.

 ```bash
 ./PIT.sh -i 192.168.1.xxx -p "password" -n testcam -o "\-1" -s 9 -e 22 -m 30 -d "phenocam"